Authentication API

 |---|---|

-| 401 Unauthorized | Email or password is incorrect |
+| 401 Unauthorized | Invalid email or password |

 POST /api/v1/auth/logout

-Ends the current session and deletes the Refresh Token cookie.
+Terminates the current session and deletes the Refresh Token cookie.

 Response